 Using the above example, assume a member signs up on day one of the reporting year and the Club has determined that the average duration of membership is 10 years.
 How much revenue in initiation fees and membership dues should the Club recognize for the reporting year?

 Answer = $7,000 (12 x $500 + $10,000/10)

 Under the above scenario, the remaining $9,000 of initiation fees would remain in deferred revenue, while the interest income associated with the note (if financed) would be recognized separately.
 Revenues associated with the incremental goods and services would be recognized at the point the goods and services are performed (typically at time of purchase).

 For private social clubs that currently recognize initiation fees upon acceptance of the member, the impact will be significant.
 Initiation fees under GAAP will be recognized over the expected duration of membership and a potentially significant undertaking may be necessary to determine the amount of adjustment to beginning net assets for the deferral of previously recognized initiation fees.
 As a practical expedient, a Club could use an average of membership duration for purposes of determining the period in which to recognize the initiation fees, rather than tracking each member separately.
-The Standard will become effective for public entities in calendar year 2018 and private entities will be required to adopt the Standard in calendar year 2019.
+The Standard will become effective for public entities in calendar year 2018.

 Due to the significance of the potential adjustment, the time to determine the potential impact should be now!

 The Club Managers Association of America and Hospitality Financial and Technology Professionals, issued a joint publication entitled Uniform System of Financial Reporting for Clubs.
 This publication discussed the accounting for initiation fees briefly: